ReallySecureShell/Simple_Encryption_Setup/README.md

 You <b>cannot</b> encrypt your system while it's in use.
 You must boot into another system to run this script.
 A good choice is to burn a clonezilla iso to a USB drive.
 Clonezilla has all the software that we need to setup encryption on the main drive.

+<b color=red>Before proceeding please visit the Limitations section to determine if your system is compatible before continuing.</b>

 ### Required Packages
 There are two required packages: initramfs-tools, and cryptsetup.
 Both are available in the default Ubuntu repositories.
 And it is assumed that most Ubuntu derivatives will also carry these packages.